idowudamolaolatunji/api-tajify/README.md

 ```

 -   **Important Note:**
-    1. The title and audio field are required, others are optional
+    1. The title and audio field and cover image are required, others are optional
 	2. Upload Everything together using formdata
 -   **Request Body:**